5 West 4.0

 Daugherty, A. L. and Mrsny, R. J., 2010.
 Local tissue distribution and cellular fate of vascular endothelial growth factor (VEGF) following intramuscular injection.
 Journal of Drug Targeting, 18 (1), pp. 27-35.

 Sharma, V. K., Chih, H. W., Mrsny, R. J. and Daugherty, A. L., 2009.
 The formulation and delivery of monoclonal antibodies.
 In: An, Z., ed.
 Therapeutic Monoclonal Antibodies: From Bench to Clinic.
 Hoboken, NJ: Wiley, pp. 671-705.

 Mrsny, R. J., 2009.
 Lessons from nature: "Pathogen-Mimetic" systems for mucosal Nano-medicines.
 Advanced Drug Delivery Reviews, 61 (2), pp. 172-192.

 Mrsny, R. J., 2009.
 Metabolic processes at injection sites affecting pharmacokinetics, pharmacodynamics and metabolism of protein and peptide therapeutics.
+In: Mrsny, R. J. and Daugherty, A. L., eds.
+Proteins and Peptides: Pharmacokinetic, Pharmacodynamic, and Metabolic Outcomes.
 New York: Informa Healthcare, pp. 80-105.

 Ward, S. G. and Mrsny, R. J., 2009.
 New insights into mechanisms of gastrointestinal inflammation and cancer.
 Current Opinion in Pharmacology, 9 (6), pp. 677-679.